 Let me tell you some of my goals.
 This will help you pray for us and maybe you will be inspired to think through your own goals too.

 2) I want to give joy to the grandparents of my children.
-So we will spend time in Easley, SC where my dad lives and in Barnsville, GA where Noël’s folks life.
+So we will spend time in Easley, SC where my dad lives and in Barnsville, GA where Noël’s folks live.

-3) I want to spend many quality hours with Noel to reaffirm my tremendous love for her and appreciation for her partnership, to assess our life together after one year in the pastorate, to dream together about the future (our sons’ schooling, our neighborhood witness, our ministry of hospitality to the church, our material style of life), to read a book aloud to each other, and finally to pray together (O, how couples need to pray with each other more!!).
-To do all this Noël and I plan to get away by ourselves for one week in North Carolina.
+3) I want to spend many quality hours with Noël to reaffirm my tremendous love for her and appreciation for her partnership, to assess our life together after one year in the pastorate, to dream together about the future (our sons’ schooling, our neighborhood witness, our ministry of hospitality to the church, our material style of life), to read a book aloud to each other, and finally to pray together (oh, how couples need to pray with each other more!).
+To do all this, Noël and I plan to get away by ourselves for one week in North Carolina.

 4) I want to enrich my sons with some new experiences and to make them happy.
 So I plan to stop at significant spots along the way, to have special family devotional times, to ask them lots of questions, and to do my best not to get irritated when I am interrupted.